Need help? Call us 0800 032 9366

 Alertness & Performance

-3. Night workers who felt less like ghosts under better light
+3. Night workers felt less like ghosts

 Night-shift workers were randomly assigned to either standard office lighting or a blue-enriched spectrum.
 The people under the blue-enriched lights reported less sleepiness and performed better on some tasks in the early-hours slump.
 Same job, same hours – but the spectrum meant the difference between feeling barely present and feeling switched on.